-Greg started planning and designing the Bone Hawk cerca early 2013 in conjunction with US Special Operations Forces to fill the void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
+Greg started planning and designing the Bone Hawk cerca early 2013 in conjunction with US Special Forces to fill the void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
 Later that year the Bone Hawk became the first ever tomahawk specifically designed to complement modern combat tomahawk fighting techniques, to handle a vast array of bushcraft tasks, to aid as a dynamic entry device, and finally to be used as a multi-use tool in non-combat scenarios.
-The Special Operations community members who had initially approached Mr. Bone because the tomahawks available to them were antiquated/inferior designs, too large/heavy to carry and be readily accessible, or too weak to trust their lives with, now have a tool they can depend on.
+With the invention of the Bone Hawk, Mr. Bone corrected the following problems expressed by Special Operations personnel: antiquated/inferior tomahawk designs, too large/heavy to carry and be readily accessible (with poorly designed sheath systems), and/or too weak to trust their lives with.
+Our Great Nations fighting men now have a tomahawk they can trust.

 The third, yet possibly the most major issue with all tomahawks preceding the Bone Hawk is the lack of modern martial arts inspired design.
 The Bone Hawk is the first ever full tang, dual handle design tomahawk that allows for use in both extreme close quarters, and as a mid-range weapon.
 Other companies have tried to copycat our design features since our hawk changed the game, but we started way ahead of the competition, and anyone else making a tomahawk will now forever be chasing Bone Tactical.
 We're currently on the 4th generation and most advanced design yet (in stock and shipping!).
 The Bone Hawk has ended the reign of inferior tomahawks through experience based knowledge in design meeting skilled craftsmanship, modern materials, and the science of metallurgy.